Digital & Tech Glossary

 Continuous Deployment

-Automatically releasing code changes to production after passing tests.
+Automatically releasing code changes to production after passing tests, enabling faster feature delivery and reduced manual deployment risks.

 Conversational UI

-User interface design patterns that enable natural language interactions through chat, voice, or messaging paradigms.
+User interface design patterns that enable natural language interactions through chat, voice, or messaging to create intuitive user experiences.

 Conversion Funnel

-The series of steps users take from first interaction to completing a desired action.
+The series of steps users take from first interaction to completing a desired action, helping marketers optimize each stage to boost sales.

 Conversion Optimization

-The systematic process of increasing the percentage of website visitors who take desired actions.
+The systematic process of increasing the percentage of website visitors who take desired actions like purchases, signups, or downloads to boost ROI.

 Conversion Rate Optimization (CRO)

-The practice of increasing the percentage of website visitors who take desired actions.
+The practice of increasing the percentage of website visitors who take desired actions by testing and improving user experience to boost ROI.

 Cross-Browser Compatibility

-Ensuring websites function correctly and display consistently across different web browsers.
+Ensuring websites function correctly and display consistently across different web browsers to maximize user reach and prevent lost revenue.

 Custom Dimensions

-User-defined attributes that extend analytics platforms beyond default data collection.
+User-defined attributes that extend analytics platforms beyond default data collection to track business-specific metrics and user behaviors.

 D